Mogo: DC Universe

 Mogo appears in DC Rebirth and the post-Rebirth DC Universe as the headquarters of the Green Lantern Corps.
-During the "Prism of Time" and "Fracture" story arcs of Hal Jordan and the Green Lantern Corps, Mogo also served as the base of the Sinestro Corps under Soranik Natu's leadership.
+During the "Prism of Time" and "Fracture" story arcs of Hal Jordan and the Green Lantern Corps, Mogo also serves as the base of the Sinestro Corps under Soranik Natu's leadership.

 At one point, Hank Henshaw hacked into the Green Lantern Power Battery, corrupting Mogo's landscape.
 Following Henshaw's defeat, Ganthet reveals the Guardians are secretly rebuilding Oa and intend to return the Green Lanterns' main base of operations there to allow for Mogo to recover.

 Powers and abilities

 In addition to the standard powers of a Green Lantern power ring, Mogo can also alter his weather and surface conditions such as plant growth and gravity, and travel through space at faster-than-light speeds.
 Mogo has a form of sensory or extrasensory awareness of what is happening around and on it.
 However, his well-being is largely sustained by the constant supply of energy from a Green Lantern power battery.
 Without it, he eventually loses his strength and even falls into a seemingly comatose state.
 Mogo also telepathically guided the Green Lantern power rings to their bearers.